sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/05-infrastructure-assessment.md

     - CA-7 Continuous Monitoring: The integration supports the establishment of a continuous monitoring strategy that assesses security controls and risks, leveraging Microsoft Sentinel's analytics and automation capabilities for real-time security insights.

 - Products covered:
+    - Microsoft Sentinel
+    - Microsoft Defender for Identity
-    -
+    - Microsoft Defender for Cloud

 ### Every workload is assigned an app identity—and configured and deployed consistently
 #### Every server and supported PaaS resource type (e.g. Azure SQL, KeyVault, etc.) is assigned a managed identity

 **Has the organization assigned a managed identity to every server and supported PaaS resource type?** (Score Legacy)